8 Types of Brain Injuries From Car Accidents Explained

-The major types of brain injury that a person may suffer after a car crash are: (1) concussions; (2) hematomas and hemorrhages; (3) brain contusions; (4) edema; (5) skull fracture; (6) diffuse axonal injury; (7) coup-contrecoup injury; and (8) second impact syndrome.
+The major types of brain injuries that a person may suffer from a car accident are: (1) concussions; (2) hematomas and hemorrhages; (3) brain contusions; (4) edema; (5) skull fracture; (6) diffuse axonal injury; (7) coup-contrecoup injury; and (8) second impact syndrome.

 Below I will discuss each in greater detail.

-If you have suffered one of these types of brain injury after a crash, our experienced brain injury attorneys can help you protect your legal rights to pain and suffering compensation, No-Fault benefits and other economic damages.
+If you have suffered one of these types of brain injuries from a car accident, our experienced brain injury attorneys can help you protect your legal rights to pain and suffering compensation, No-Fault benefits and other economic damages.
 Call us toll free anytime at (800) 968-1001 for a free consultation or visit our contact page

 These types of injuries can cause a person to lose consciousness or to feel and appear “dazed” and unable to comprehend what is going on around them.
 The effects of a concussion can include: (1) headaches; (2) loss of cognitive function; (3) difficulty with concentration; (4) memory loss; (5) disorientation; and (6) temporary or permanent brain damage.

-Both hematomas and hemorrhages are very dangerous types of brain injury.
+Both hematomas and hemorrhages are very dangerous types of brain injuries from car accidents.
 They put pressure on and cause damage to a person’s brain which can result in loss of consciousness, impaired cognitive functioning and/or permanent brain damage.

 Bleeding that occurs within a person’s brain tissue is called an intracerebral hemorrhage, and bleeding that occurs between a person’s brain and skull is called a subarachnoid hemorrhage.